-Get support to cope with emotional, practical and physical issues when you have advanced breast cancer.
+There is information on this page about the support that is available to help you cope with the emotional, practical and physical issues you might have when you have advanced breast cancer.

 Advanced cancer means cancer that has spread to other areas of your body, such as the liver or lungs.
 You might have advanced cancer at diagnosis, or the cancer may have come back after previous treatment.

 Unfortunately advanced cancer can't usually be cured.
 But treatment can often control the cancer and relieve symptoms.